Let’s get lost in Morocco | September 11-18, 2027

 Daily Movement & Meditation

-Wake up the right way - with some energizing vinyasa yoga.
-Jade will lead you through a strong practice designed to challenge your body & mind and set the tone for an awesome day.
-Look forward to standing sequences, opportunities to develop deeper backbends and stronger inversions, as well as plenty of groovy transitions to stretch and open parts of the body that need that extra love.
+Jade will lead you through a practice designed to balance your body & mind and set the tone for an awesome day, or to wind down from a busy one.
+Look forward to standing sequences, opportunities to develop deeper backbends and rinsing the spine with generous twists, as well as plenty of groovy transitions to stretch and open parts of the body that need that extra love.
 Wanna sleep in instead?
 No shame - you do you!

 What's Included